Treating mesothelioma symptoms

 Indwelling pleural catheter (IPC)

-You can drain the fluid whenever it starts to build up.
+The drain can stay in place when you go home.
+You can drain the fluid whenever it starts to build up again around the lung.
 This might be once a day or every few days, depending on how quickly it builds up.
-The tube connects to a bottle which you can then disconnect and empty.
-The rest of the time the tube is not noticeable, it will be under your clothes and does not affect daily activities.
+The tube can be connected to a bottle for the fluid to drain into.
+You can then disconnect the bottle and empty it.
+The nurses will show you how to use the drain.
+When you are not using it, the tube is not noticeable.
+It will be under your clothes and should not affect your daily activities.

 Ascites

 Peritoneal mesothelioma can cause a build-up of fluid in the tummy.
 This is called ascites.
-Your tummy becomes swollen and you may have pain, and feel sick and breathless.
-We have more information about ascites treatment.
+Your tummy becomes swollen and you may:

 Sometimes, peritoneal mesothelioma causes the bowel to become blocked.
 Symptoms of a blocked bowel may include: